Bodipoh/Fashionistics/README.md

 GETTING STARTED
-Users need to click on the website link https://bodipoh.github.io/Fashionistics/ in their browser to access it.
+Users need to click on the website link https://bodipoh.github.io/Fashionistics/ in their browser to view.